openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/README.md

 # COBOL Programming Course

-This project is a set of training materials and labs for COBOL on z/OS.
+This project is a set of training materials and labs for a "Getting Started" level course on COBOL.

 ## How to use

-The following books are available within this repository.
-To get started, follow the steps in their README.
-[COBOL Programming Course #1 - Getting Started]
+To begin, select a recent [release](https://github.com/openmainframeproject/cobol-programming-course/releases) of the course.
+Under a given release, you should see two assets.

+- The COBOL Programming with VSCode PDF asset contains the course instructions.
+- The Source code asset contains everything that was in the project when the release was published.

+To complete the course, you will also need to do one of the following:
+- Select a [provider](#providers) below and follow their registration process.
+Once complete, you should be given system details to use in the course.
+- Upload the source code for the course (located in the Labs folder) to your mainframe environment.

 If you run into any issues, please don't hesitate to reach out on our [slack channel](https://openmainframeproject.slack.com/archives/C011NE32Z1T).